Best Black Friday Fitness Equipment Deals See Deals

 Bottom Line

-If you are looking for flooring to handle dropping some serious weight, the Rubber Flooring Inc Shock Mats are an excellent choice.
+If you are looking for flooring to handle dropping some serious weight, the Flooring Inc Shock Mats are an excellent choice.
 With waffle backing to absorb shock and noise, you will not only protect your floors but reduce noise.
 Free from harmful chemicals and slip-resistant, you can use these mats for any type of workouts.

 Sometimes, you need a stall mat that is going to provide the most protection to your subfloor and the equipment you’re using.
-For that need, Rubber Flooring Inc. has the Shock Mats, designed specifically for shock absorption.
+For that need, Flooring Inc. has the Shock Mats, designed specifically for shock absorption.
 With vulcanized rubber, these mats are stronger than standard exercise mats, and help absorb vibrations and reduce noise upon impact.

 With a beveled edge, the mats have a waffle pattern underneath that further helps to absorb noise and shock.
 While dropping your barbell and weight plates from overhead will still make some noise, it will help reduce the amount of overall noise.